ACMWM/hardwarecheckout/README.md

 ```
 to ensure they are actually visible to the application.

+You'll then need to run `adduser.py` to get the first user
+(see scripts section below) and then you can do everything else
+via the application.

 ## Modules

 This application is divided into a series of files that each handles a separate